 valuefield for each indicated

-NIM_WAF_PRECOMPILED_POLICIES– (Required if NGINX App Protect WAF is not included in the image) Replace the default
+NIM_WAF_PRECOMPILED_POLICIES– NGINX App Protect WAF is included in the image (you included the

 Run the nginxwithAgentStart.sh script as indicated to apply the manifest and start two pods (as specified by the